jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) as soon as practicable; or
   (b) within the time specified in the national policy statement (if any); or (c) before the occurrence of an event specified in the national policy statement (if any).
-(3) A local authority must also take any other action that is specified in the national policy statement.
+(3) A local authority must also take any other action that is directed by the national policy statement.
-(4) A national policy statement may include transitional provisions for any matter, including its effect on existing matters or proceedings.
+(4)

 **New Zealand coastal policy statements**

 ### 56 Purpose of New Zealand coastal policy statements
-The purpose of a New Zealand coastal policy statement is to state policies in order to achieve the purpose of this Act in relation to the coastal environment of New Zealand.
+The purpose of a New Zealand coastal policy statement is to state objectives and policies in order to achieve the purpose of this Act in relation to the coastal environment of New Zealand.

 ### 57 Preparation of New Zealand coastal policy statements
-(1) There shall at all times be at least 1 New Zealand coastal policy statement prepared and recommended by the Minister of Conservation using one of the processes referred to in section 46A(1), as if references in sections 46 to 52 to the Minister were references to the Minister of Conservation and references to a national policy statement were references to a New Zealand coastal policy statement.
+(1) There shall at all times be at least 1 New Zealand coastal policy statement prepared and recommended by the Minister of Conservation using one of the processes referred to in section 46A(3), as if references in sections 46 to 52 to the Minister were references to the Minister of Conservation and references to a national policy statement were references to a New Zealand coastal policy statement.
 (2) Sections 53, 54, and 55, with all necessary modifications, apply to a New Zealand coastal policy statement as if it were a national policy statement and as if references in those sections to the Minister were references to the Minister of Conservation.

 ### 58 Contents of New Zealand coastal policy statements
-A New Zealand coastal policy statement may state objectives and policies about any 1 or more of the following matters:
+(1) A New Zealand coastal policy statement may state objectives and policies about any 1 or more of the following matters:
   (a) national priorities for the preservation of the natural character of the coastal environment of New Zealand, including protection from inappropriate subdivision, use, and development:
   (b) the protection of the characteristics of the coastal environment of special value to the tangata whenua including waahi tapu, tauranga waka, mahinga maataitai, and taonga raranga:
   (c) activities involving the subdivision, use, or development of areas of the coastal environment: